Brand Ownership for Marketplace Sellers, Built into Seller Center

 Solution

-Introduced a new “Brand” top-level category (L1) in Seller Center
+Introduced a new “Brand” top-level category (L1) as a new page in Seller Center

 This acts as a central hub for: